 1903: Herzl writes to Leopold Greenberg (“an English Zionist and future editor of the Jewish Chronicle”) in London to do whatever possible to revive the Sinai enterprise.
 This is a reference to offers by the British Foreign Office to allow Jews from Eastern Europe to settle in a part of the Sinai Peninsula known as the Brook of Egypt.
 Another, better known of these schemes, was the offer to allow Jews to settle in Uganda as a temporary Jewish homeland.
 These desperate proposals came against a backdrop of Pogroms in Russia and a general worsening of conditions for Jews in Eastern Europe.
 While Zionists in German, Austria and Britain were willing to consider such alternatives, the Zionists of eastern Europe rejected them out of hand.
 Those living in the greatest physical saw the spiritual danger in accepting anything less than Eretz Israel as the homeland of the Jewish people.
 In the man time Herzl wrote desperately, "We must indeed take East Africa, or at least the Charter, but we must not deceive ourselves as to the fact that all the non-English Jews are against East Africa.
 I shall have to use a great deal of patience for it, whereas El Arish is popular."
 Herzl also prepares steps to approach Portugal for a Charter for Mozambique, Belgium for a territory in the Congo and Italy for a section of Tripoli.

-1904(8th of Av, 5664): Marcus Goldman a German-born American businessman and entrepreneur passed away.
-He was born in Trappstadt, Germany and immigrated to the United States in 1848.
-He was the founder of Goldman Sachs, which was one of the world's largest global investment banks and is now a bank
+1904(8th of Av, 5664): Eighty-two year old Marcus Goldman a German-born American businessman and entrepreneur who founded Goldman Sachs which became one of the world's largest global investment banks passed away.

 1906: Antoine Louis Targe, a French officer whose investigations helped to establish the innocence of Dreyfus was made an officer in the Legion of Honor.